obrunet/Spark_Computation_of_Connected_Component_in_Graphs/README.md

 ![image info](./img/rdd_df_dataset.png)

 They are considered "resilient" because the whole lineage of data transformations can be rebuild from the DAG if we loose an executor for instance.

 Before computation of connected components we prepare the datasets by removing multiline headers and split the two columns separated by a tabulation:

 ![image info](./img/code_3_preprocess.png)

-We get a clean list of (keys, values) in the RDD:
+We also cast the informations to integers to get a clean list of (keys, values) in the RDD:

 ```python
 rdd = preprocess_rdd(rdd_raw)